Vikash9546/phoneMe/README.md

 ### Agent 3: Resolution Planning
 > "You are the Incident Commander (Resolution Planner Agent).
 Based on the following inputs [Diagnosis + Research], create a step-by-step remediation plan...
 Select the safest solution...
 Include validation and rollback notes."
 - **Focus**: Operational safety, clarity of instructions, and post-fix validation.
-## Sample Incident Analysis

-### Root Cause: Database session leak in rebalance workflow
-**Confidence**: 95%

-**Details**:
-The system experienced database connection pool exhaustion due to improperly managed database sessions.
-A recent deployment introduced changes in the `rebalance_service` that caused sessions to not be closed or returned to the pool.